 What about folks that don’t realise what’s going on?
 Or have not (yet) understood the optionality of the situation?
 Does it behove us to do everything possible to help them understand, or is that effort—in the absence of their consent and need for realisation—in itself unethical?

 A Simple Business Case For Treating People Differently

 At present I’m engaged in helping a typical corporate move towards being a “software-led business”.
 Setting aside any strategic questions of why the organisation might see this as desirable, there’s the simpler question of why I’m advocating treating people differently (i.e. differently from the status quo).

 Some folks may be bemused or confused by this new direction, so here’s the basics of the proposition:

-In a software-led business – or any knowledge-work organisation, for that matter – the success of the business ultimately depends on the applied intellect of the folks writing the software which forms the core of the organisation’s products.
-Top intellect, cleverly applied, leads to better products, more suited to the demands of the market.
+In a software-led business – or any knowledge-work organisation, for that matter – the success of the business depends – in part – on the applied intellect* of the folks writing the software which forms the core of the organisation’s products.
+Top intellect, humanely applied, leads to better products, more suited to the demands of the market.
 And that leads to more customers, higher margins, more business, more revenues, and ultimately a more valuable business, generally expressed as a more salable company, or a higher share price (better for investors).

 The thing is, “top intellect” is in short supply – no matter where in the world we are.
 These kinds of folks have their pick of companies to work for.
 And being smart people, they can see through the typical snow-jobs so beloved of corporate recruiters, and coolly evaluate companies as to whether they’re nice places to work (or, much more often, not).